a place for the displaced

 Thank you to everyone who answered our last minute calls for advice and messages of solidarity in undertaking the deputation !
 We felt embraced by our trusted advisors and touchstones when we needed it throughout the fast-paced process from being alerted to the call, to applying, to being invited, to delivering our presentation.
 Thank you friends and allies for rising to the occasion, and championing our collective values.
 Gilad Cohen, Jessica Singh, Carolyn Taylor, Isabel Fryszberg, Councillor Mike Layton & Team, Surkhab Peerzada, Troy Jackson and MPP Jill Andrew & Team; you helped by influencing us to question our own messaging and to best articulate our vision to date !

 With municipal and provincial funding, partnerships with First Nations communities, Black communities, racialized communities, LGBTQ+ communities, creative communities, homeless encampments and their support networks, healthcare professionals, harm reduction initiatives, local organizations focused on social equity, poverty, accessibility, urban growing initiatives, renewable & sustainable energy & technologies, from inception through to fruition and operations, will be instrumental in the authentic realization and ultimate success of this project.
-Together with strategic partnerships, we imagine an emergent model, following the guidelines of universal design, for new builds in the GTA.
+Together with strategic partnerships, we imagine an emergent model, following the guidelines of universal design, for new builds that are community-led-and-operated in the GTA.
 We envision each hub tailored to and led by the communities they are in, each with an emphasis on affordable housing, healthcare, arts & culture and sustainable food production and distribution.